Gunda (1998 film): Controversy

 On its release in 1998, the film had to be withdrawn from theaters due to complaints received by the Central Board of Film Certification from college girls who were appalled by the excessive violence, sex and obscenity in the film.
 The film had earlier been rejected by the Central Board of Film Certification due to use of filthy language and obscenity, it was later passed with an A certificate after the film makers made changes to the film.
 It was alleged that the version running in theaters prior to the withdrawal was the unedited print.
 The cases filed from Mumbai, Hyderabad and Bangalore have since been withdrawn and the movie has also been cleared.

-The movie came in highlights after writer and columnist Chetan Bhagat in his Times of India column claimed that contemporary movies have better content than films like Gunda.
-This drew protests typically on blogs and Twitter amongst Gunda fans.
-One of the flaws in Bhagat's column as pointed out by a blogger was that Gunda was released in 1998 whereas Chetan Bhagat quoted it to be a movie of the 80's.
-Gunda fans have strongly reacted against Bhagat's comments, asking him to leave writing books, in the style of a clichéd Hindi movie script.

-Box office

-The film was released on 4-September-1998 on the budget of (₹2 cr) at 95 screen layouts.
-(21,26,000) tickets were sold out and its ranked in (1084).